martinpercu/vue-expense-controller/README.md

 - So const amounts using a computed() ===> first get an array of amount from theExpenses. ===> last30DaysExpenses
 - Then use slice the last30DaysExpenses and using reduce() return the array wantend.

+## Data Add Remove
+- In Home tranform the script setup to script. (this for me is easy for the rest of reactivity needs).
+- In Action.vue define emit "sendNewExpense"
+- Add this event inside the submit.
+- This sendNewExpense add all the object of an "expense" .
+- Important the amount should decide if is positive or negative depending if is income or expense.
+- In Home in the template add in tag Action ===> @sendNewExpense="createExpese"
+- Add Function createExpese() to add the new expense in the Expenses